matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 number of replicas and creates a new pod to replace it.
 The new pod is created based on the pod template defined in the ReplicaSet.

-NEW SECTION - Kubernetes Masterclass
+NEW SECTION - Kubernetes Masterclass.

 1) Kubernetes Cluster?
 Answer: Master (aka control-plane): 1 / more (for prod environments for high availability).
 Nodes: Up to 5000.

 2) Kubernetes Cluster Components?
+Answer:
-Answer: First component master / control plane contains:
+First component master / control plane contains:
 a) api-server: APIs for clients to talk to the cluster and create workloads (workload is application mysql, nginx etc).
 b) etcd: A distributed key-value store to store cluster data.
 c) controller-manager: A process which continuously monitors workloads / nodes etc.